Poisson-type random measure: Distributional self-similarity applications

 The "bone" condition on the pgf $\psi_\theta$ of $K$ encodes a distributional self-similarity property whereby all counts in restrictions (thinnings) to subspaces (encoded by pgf $\psi_A$) are in the same family as $\psi_\theta$ of $K$ through rescaling of the canonical parameter.
 These ideas appear closely connected to those of self-decomposability and stability of discrete random variables.
 Binomial thinning is a foundational model to count time-series.
-The Poisson random measure has the well-known splitting property, is prototypical to the class of additive (completely random) random measures, and is related to the structure of Levy processes, the jumps of Kolmogorov equations (Markov jump process), and the excursions of Brownian motion.
+The Poisson random measure has the well-known splitting property, is prototypical to the class of additive (completely random) random measures, and is related to the structure of Lévy processes, the jumps of Kolmogorov equations, and the excursions of Brownian motion.
 Hence the self-similarity property of the PT family is fundamental to multiple areas.
 The PT family members are "primitives" or prototypical random measures by which many random measures and processes can be constructed.